Research

 We use Integrated scRNAseq analysis to identify intercellular signaling interactions between niche endothelial stroma and HSC precursors guiding development of hemogenic endothelium into functional HSC.
 Insights from these studies are used to engineer HSC generation in stroma-free systems incorporating Notch pathway receptor agonists and other cooperating niche signals.

-We apply knowledge gained from studies of HSC development in the embryo model, such as the role of endothelial cell niche signals and biomechanical forces, to promote generation of multilineage engrafting hematopoietic cells from mouse and human pluripotent stem cells in vitro.
+We apply knowledge gained from studies of HSC development in embryo models, such as the roles of vasular niche signals and biomechanical forces, and how these signals are integrated, to recapitulate developmental hematopoiesis and generate multilineage engrafting hematopoietic cells from mouse and human pluripotent stem cells in vitro.
 This work involves collaborations with the laboratories of Dr. Sergei Doulatov (UW Hematology) and Dr. Ying Zheng (UW Bioengineering).

 Elucidating the prenatal origins of pediatric leukemias

 Building on our work in normal developmental hematopoiesis, we are collaborating with Drs.
-Quy Le, Soheil Meshinchi, and Irv Bernstein at the Fred Hutch to study the ontogeny of pediatric leukemias and understand how the pathways that regulate HSC development are co-opted by leukemic cells.
-This collaboration leverages in vitro leukemia models developed by Dr. Le to determine the contribution of the vasculcar niche in promoting leukemia initiation and resistance to chemotherapy.
+Soheil Meshinchi, Irv Bernstein, Tina TerminiScott Furlan, and Jay Sarthy to study the ontogeny of pediatric leukemias and understand how the pathways that regulate HSC development are co-opted by leukemic cells.
+This collaboration leverages in vitro and in vivo leukemia models to determine the contribution of the vascular niche in promoting leukemia initiation and resistance to chemotherapy.

 Development of HSC-independent immune cells during embryonic hematopoiesis